topka/writing/README.md

 # writing
-My posted articles and essays
+My published articles and essays.

+I post on [Substack](https://topka.substack.com) and [LinkedIn](https://www.linkedin.com/in/eugenetoporov/).

+The topics include org design, AI and marketing.